 primitive explanation value

-\luatexbanner the banner reported on the command This is LuaTeX, Version beta-0.87.2
+\luatexbanner the banner reported on the com- This is LuaTeX, Version 0.95.0 (TeX

-line (TeX Live 2016/dev)
+mand line Live 2016)

-\luatexversion a combination of major and minor num-87
+\luatexversion a combination of major and minor 95

-ber

-\luatexrevision the revision number, the current value 2

-is
+number

-The official LuaT_FX version is defined as follows:
+The official LuaTEX version is defined as follows:

-- The major version is the integer result of \luatexversion divided by 100.
-The primitive is an 'internal variable', so you may need to prefix its use with \the depending on the context. - The minor version is the two-digit result of \luatexversion modulo 100. - The revision is the given by \luatexrevision.
+• The major version is the integer result of \luatexversion divided by 100.
+The primitive is an 'internal variable', so you may need to prefix its use with \the depending on the context.

+- The minor version is the two-digit result of \luatexversion modulo 100. - The revision is the given by \luatexrevision.
 This primitive expands to a positive integer. - The full version number consists of the major version, minor version and revision, separated by dots.